 Entrance requirements vary among pharmacy schools, so students are urged to determine as early as possible the requirements of the schools to which they intend to apply.

-Many pharmacy schools also require COMM-104 or COMM-204, two courses in English composition, one course in social/behavioral studies, one course in Economics, one statistics course, and one course in the humanities.
+Many pharmacy schools also require COMM-101, two courses in English composition, one course in social/behavioral studies, one course in Economics, one statistics course, and one course in the humanities.

-Students who plan to complete more than two years of study at Augustana should also include as many of the following as possible: BIOL-343, BIOL-358, BIOL-362, BIOL-370, BIOL-373, BIOL-455; CHEM-411.
+Students who plan to complete more than two years of study at Augustana should also include as many of the following as possible: BIOL-250, BIOL-343, BIOL-358, BIOL-362, BIOL-373, BIOL-455; CHEM-441.
 Pre-pharmacy students should contact the advisor immediately upon entering their first year of study so that an appropriate schedule of courses may be planned.